 - The prescribing doctor’s name and phone number

 - The date each medication was first taken, and whether or not it should be refilled and taken continually

 - The date the list was last updated

-As one of the top-rated home care agencies Salem and the surrounding area families trust, we can help carry out these medication management tips for older adults, as well as provide a full range of customized home care services to improve health and quality of life.
+As a top provider of senior care in Salem and the surrounding areas, we can help carry out these medication management tips for older adults, as well as provide a full range of customized home care services to improve health and quality of life.
 Contact New Horizons In-Home Care today at 541-687-8851 in Eugene, 541-752-9059 in Corvallis, 503-400-3000 in Salem, or 541-997-8115 in Florence or fill out our online contact form to find out more about how our in-home care services can help your family.